-- 1. What was the impact of your action plan?
-Did you meet your goal(s)?
-Why or why not?
-What changes would you make to your plan?
-Note any successes or challenges that you encountered. - 2.
-How did the process of understanding and applying the characteristics of effective teams impact team effectiveness?
-How did it impact students? - 3.
-How has this experience affected you in your role as a paraeducator or teacher? - 4.
+- 1. How has this experience affected you in your role as a paraeducator or teacher? - 2.
 How do you envision using this process with existing or new team members in the future?

 Passing: Reflection provides evidence that this activity has had a positive impact on both educator practice and student success.
 Specific examples are cited directly from personal or work-related experiences to support claims.
 Also included are specific actionable steps that demonstrate how new learning will be integrated into future practices.